 Have you ever been on YouTube watching something, and then a few videos later you end up watching something that is absolutely nowhere near where you started from?
 That was me when I first discovered Soap Making in 2014.
 I couldn’t stop the fascination growing within me.
 I was 7 months pregnant at the time and all I could do was lounge around and watch dozens of videos of people making soaps, bath bombs and other bath and body goods.

 I wanted to learn more.

 I took to the web and immediately immersed myself into the world that is Cold Process Soap Making.
 Having a history of jumping in and out of various mediums of handmade crafts I honestly thought at the time that I had just caught the Soap Making Bug and it would eventually pass.

 But it never did.
 I began looking up online stores that would provide recipes and kits to make anything that was remotely related to what my inner craftsman was craving.

 I also learned that you don’t jump into making CP (short for Cold Process) without the proper knowledge of how it’s done.
 You’re dealing with sodium hydroxide, a caustic substance, which nobody should ever handle without the proper ins and outs.
 I spent months researching and watching numerous tutorials on the process.

 When I finally made that first batch of CP soap, I knew I was hooked.
 I made several batches trying to come up with my perfect recipe that had all the needed benefits and more.

-Now 3 years later, my knowledge of the craft has increased exponentially.
+Now years later, my knowledge of the craft has increased exponentially.
 I started with making soap but that has grown to include Bath Bombs, Candles and several other items as well.
 I’ve picked up so much and more.
 I have done several events and my products were even featured on Good Morning Washington and Wake Up Washington.
 I also had a short term lease at Springfield Town Center during the summer of 2017.
-Additionally, I also plan to open a Brick and Mortar in the next few years.
+As of August of 2020, I have opened my shop at the Tanger Outlets National Harbor.